SIBarcodeNetwork/ReadtheDocsMaster/Docs/software_updates.rst

 	* Upgraded development environnment to synchronize with geneious prime and java 11.

 24 August, 2022
-	The Biocode plugin was updated to correct contact email for asking for help, and "tentative" was added to the list of reaction statuses, in addition to "passed" or "failed".
+	The Biocode Plugin was updated to correct contact email for asking for help, and "tentative" was added to the list of reaction statuses, in addition to "passed" or "failed".
 Tentative to be used in cases where we may still need to check taxonomy but sequence is OK.
 Note that you should not be able to mark as "submitted" while in "tentative".

 24 February, 2021
 	The Biocode plugin was updated to fix issues with large tissue queries against GEOME failing.